Skip to main content

 • cross-seed searches for movie and TV show names individually.

 • The tracker's server has to scan through its catalog looking for releases with similar names.
+Using id-searching not only yields far better results but is also a lighter load on the tracker database.

 • These are expensive in compute, but cheap in network I/O.